-Jundt asked whydelayed effects is an add-on to the monitoring.
+Jundt asked why the biological study does not include delayed effects?
 Khan said the first goal is to figure out if fish can be passed safely with all the challenges related to passage through the dams.
 Griffith said the test plan is cost effective and noted that it would be pointless to find out fish can’t make it safely through the dam but we tagged them with expensive JSATS tags.
 Once we find fish pass safely, then fish can be tagged with more expensive JSATS tags to find out the delayed effects.
 Jundt expressed concerns about the results going into the Fish Benefits Workbook model.
 Khan and Ament said this information isn’t going into the model.
 Khan said the results are not feeding into any model.
 The results are filling data gaps for the HHBP team.
 Jundt expects all of this discussion to be included in the 90%.
 Ament said the team isn’t looking too far out in the future because these data needs must be met before figuring the next step.
 Ament suggested Jundt add language during the 90% review to make sure her concerns are addressed.
 Burchfield asked NWP to lay out what the steps are for getting downstream passage and how long the process will take.
 Ament suggested the path forward is dependent on results.
 Burchfield said a biologist can write up such plans.
 At this point Ament suggested Khan could write it up and Wertheimer said a simple flow chart could be drafted.
 ACTION: Khan will write t his all up.

 Adult Passage Updates.